Gowtham-Addala/Gowtham-Addala/README.md

 - 👋 Hi, I’m @Gowtham-Addala
-- 👀 I’m interested in me
+- 👀 I’m interested in Programming and Creative Thinking
-- 🌱 I’m currently learning cpp
+- CPP, OOPS, DSA, DBMS, SQL

 <!---
 Gowtham-Addala/Gowtham-Addala is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.